Dental Filling Near You

 What To Expect

-Finally, your dentist will place the filling on top and bond it to your tooth.
-Once the bonding process is complete, they will carefully finish and polish the tooth.
+Once done, a dentist will place the filling on top and bond the filling to the tooth.
+Lastly, they will finish and polish the tooth.